knpuniversity/javascript/knpu/ep1-basics/window-global-vars.md

 [[[ code('a26af1496d') ]]]

+***TIP
+Even better!
+Put `'use strict'` inside the self-executing function.
+Adding `'use strict'` applies to the function its inside of and any functions inside of that (just like creating a variable with `var`).
+If you add it outside of a function (like we did), it affects the entire file.
+In this case, both locations are effectively identical.
+But, if you use a tool that concatenates your JS files into a single file, it's safer to place `'use strict'` inside the self-executing function, to ensure it doesn't affect those other concatenated files!
+***

 I know, weird.
 This is a special JavaScript directive that tells your browser to activate a more strict parsing mode.
 Now, certain things that *were* allowed before, will cause legit errors.
 And sure enough, when we refresh, we get: